Have you been injured in a truck accident?

-Our West Palm Beach truck accident lawyers also offer FREE consultations, and we only get paid when we obtain a monetary recovery on your behalf.
+Our West Palm Beach truck accident lawyers offer free initial consultations, and we only get paid when we obtain a monetary recovery on your behalf.

-Due to the wide variety of products being transported throughout the U.S., many different types and sizes of commercial shipping vehicles can be found on America's roadways.
-Each vehicle is designed for a different transport purpose and has its own unique hauling capabilities.
+Due to the wide variety of products being transported throughout the U.S., many different types and sizes of commercial shipping vehicles can be found on America's roadways, including:

 - Road trains

 - Delivery vehicles, such as UPS, FEDEX and US Postal Service trucks

 - Garbage collectors

 These vehicles are involved in many different types of truck accidents that give rise to truck accident claims.

 If you were injured in an accident with one of these types of vehicles, contact our truck accident attorneys in West Palm Beach for a free consultation.
 You may be entitled to various forms of compensation.